 It is a bit pricey at $49.99 for 20 servings.
 They claim it helps to calm sugar cravings and promotes a healthy milk supply.
 It does contain milk thistle, red raspberry leaf, brewer’s yeast, fenugreek, and fennel, which are all breast milk enhancing herbs – otherwise known as galactagogues.

-It has some other interesting ingredients, and they all seem to be high-quality.
+It has some other exciting ingredients, and they all seem to be high-quality.
 It contains folate instead of folic acid, which stood out to me (I try to get folate rather than folic acid in my diet, personally).

 I did read one comment that said their supply decreased with it.
 I’m not sure if this is because they relied solely on just these drinks for their calories, or perhaps they had a reaction to the fenugreek (while I haven’t seen any studies on this, a lot of moms claim fenugreek hurts their supply rather than helps).

-Someone even claimed that it’s the best plant based protein on the planet.
+Someone even claimed that it’s the best plant-based protein on the planet.
 I saw one comment from a mom who used it through her pregnancy and post-pregnancy.
 I’m not going to lie – as I read the comments, I almost ordered some.
-It does seem like a very high quality protein powder that doesn’t have any weird chemicals or ingredients.
+It does seem like a very high-quality protein powder that doesn’t have any weird chemicals or ingredients.

-This is another plant based protein powder that is designed specifically for breastfeeding and pregnant mothers.
+This is another plant-based protein powder that is designed specifically for breastfeeding and pregnant mothers.
 It costs $40 for 20 servings.

 It has 19 grams of protein, 1000 IUs of Vitamin D, prebiotics and a custom probiotic strand, and all essential amino acids.

-I do recommend buying them from Orgain.com, as they often run different promotions and sales that you won’t find on Amazon.
+I recommend buying them from Orgain.com, as they often run different promotions and sales that you won’t find on Amazon.

 It comes in chocolate and green vanilla (that one sounds kind of weird and unappetizing to me, to be honest).
-It is also gluten free, vegan, and sugar free.
+It is also gluten-free, vegan, and sugar-free.